 Officer assaulted at Woodford Correctional Centre

-Queensland Corrective Services (QCS) can confirm that a custodial correctional officer will undergo testing as a result of an interaction with a prisoner yesterday at Woodford Correctional Centre.
+Queensland Corrective Services (QCS) can confirm a custodial correctional officer was injured yesterday afternoon after being approached by a prisoner at Woodford Correctional Centre today.

-Management and senior officers are continuing to support the officer and their colleagues.
+Management and senior officers are continuing to support the officer, their family and their colleagues.

 Every day our officers interact with the most challenging and complex people in our society.